-- Review of asbestos management plan - Reviewed existing asbestos audit and upgraded maintenance plan - Occupational, Health and Safety - Ensuring that all schools and support facilities have an active Occupational Health and Safety committees and that the Co-Chairs are trained with Level I and II for compliance with the OH&S Regulations. - Review of the Fire Safety Guidelines for Schools - Implementation of recommendations from the Fire Safety Audit and Inspections
+- Review of asbestos management plan - Reviewed existing asbestos audit and upgraded maintenance plan.
+Undertook removal where recommended by asbestos management Consultant. - Occupational, Health and Safety - Ensuring that all schools and support facilities have an active Occupational Health and Safety committees and that the Co-Chairs are trained with Level I and II for compliance with the OH&S Regulations. - Review of the Fire Safety Guidelines for Schools - o Implementation of recommendations from the Fire Safety Audit and Inspections - Industrial Arts and Science Labs - Safety audits were undertaken in both of these program areas with recommendations for improvement provided by auditors.